Lohengrin (opera): Composition

 diess muss die Strafe, diess die Sühne sein!

 Wagner asks Franck if he should explicitly mention the specific rule associated with the Grail which, although not expressly forbidding the Grail knights from committing such excesses, nevertheless, discourages them from acting in this way.
 Wagner's opinion is that it should be sufficient for the audience to deduce the Grail's advice.
 Readers of the libretto in English will note that in Amanda Holden's 1990 singing translation for the English National Opera, the Grail's advice is transformed into an explicit commandment, with Holden acknowledging, on her website, that translating a libretto is effectively writing a new one "despite its compulsory faithfulness to the original".

 There's one atonement, penance for your crime!

 Ah!
 I as you suffer this cruel pain!

 We must be parted!
 You must understand:

 this the atonement, this the Grail's command!

 Having completed the second complete draft of Act III ten months later on 5 March 1847, Wagner returned to the beginning of Act I and began work on the second draft of Act I on 12 May and which was complete on 8 June 1847.
 The second complete draft of Act II was started on 18 June and complete on 2 August 1847.
 In a letter to Ferdinand Heine dated 6 August 1847, Wagner announced that he had completed the Lohengrin opera:

 I feel pleased and happy as a result, since I am well satisfied with what I have done.

 As outlined to Heine, Wagner's plan was to build on the success of the premiere of Rienzi in Berlin on 24 October 1847 with a follow-up performance of Lohengrin.
 As it turned out Rienzi in Berlin was not a success and Lohengrin was not performed there until 1859.

 Composition of the full score began three months later on 1 January 1848, and by 28 April 1848 the composition of Lohengrin was complete.
 In September 1848 Wagner conducted excerpts from Act I at a concert in Dresden to mark the 300th anniversary of the court orchestra (later Dresden Staatskapelle).

 Musical style

 Lohengrin occupies an ambiguous position within Wagner's aesthetic oeuvre.
-Despite Wagner's ostensible rejection of French grand opéra, Lohengrin, like all Wagner's operas, and especially his later Musikdramas, owes some debt to the form as practiced by Auber, Halévy and, irrespective of what Wagner sets out in his prose writings, Meyerbeer.
+Despite Wagner's ostensible rejection of French grand opéra, Lohengrin, like all Wagner's operas, and especially his later Musikdramas, owes some debt to the form as practised by Auber, Halévy and, irrespective of what Wagner sets out in his prose writings, Meyerbeer.
 Lohengrin is also the last of Wagner's four "Romantic" operas, and continues with the associative style of tonality that he had previously developed in Tannhäuser.
 And Lohengrin is also the last of his composed works before his political exile, and despite the seventeen-year-long performance hiatus, Lohengrins musical style nevertheless anticipates Wagner's future leitmotif technique.